-- Turn the computer off completely and then turn it on again.
-This is the easiest (and sometimes the best) way. - Update the drivers (see Updating drivers on page 12). - Use Microsoft System Restore (see Microsoft System Restore on page 12) Restore your computer to a configuration that was in use before the software was installed. - Reinstall the software program or hardware driver.
-(See Software program and hardware driver reinstallation on page 13) Restores the software (if it came with the product) or hardware driver to factory defaults. - System Recovery (see System Recovery on page 16) Erase and reformat the hard disk drive, and then reinstall the operating system, programs, and drivers.
-This erases all data files you have created.
+- Turn the computer off completely, and then turn it on again.
+Sometimes this is the easiest way to fix a problem. - Update the drivers (see Updating drivers on page 20). - Use Microsoft System Restore (see Microsoft System Restore on page 21) Restore your computer to a configuration that was in use before the software was installed. - Reinstall the software program or hardware driver.
+(See Software program and hardware driver reinstallation on page 21) - Restores the software (if it came with the product) or hardware driver to factory defaults. - System Recovery (see System Recovery on page 24) Erase and reformat the hard disk drive, and then reinstall the operating system, programs, and drivers.

+\triangle CAUTION: This erases all data files you have created.